ubuntu-mate/ubuntu-mate.org/blog/20160630-ubuntu-mate-yakkety-alpha1.md

 ## What changed since the Ubuntu MATE 16.04 release?

-First of all, Ubuntu MATE 16.10 Alpha 1 owes a debt of thanks to:
+First of all, Ubuntu MATE 16.10 Alpha 1 owes a debt of gratitude to:

   * **[Luke Horwell](https://ubuntu-mate.community/users/lah7/)** for developing Ubuntu MATE Welcome and Software Boutique.
   * **[Robin Thompson](https://github.com/robint99)** for migrating MATE Dock Applet to GTK3+